FreeCAD/FreeCAD-documentation/wiki/TechDraw_LineGroup.md

 1. Go to the preferences tab *[General](TechDraw_Preferences#General.md)*.
 2. Select in the field **Line Group File** a LineGroup definition file.

-### Customizing LineGroups
+## Customizing LineGroups

-If you have write permission you can edit `LineGroup.csv` to add your own LineGroups.
+If you have write permission, you can edit `LineGroup.csv` to add your own LineGroups.

 This file is usually in: